Ramadhanipras11/Exploring-Trend-in-American-Baby-Names/README.md

 <img src="https://github.com/user-attachments/assets/e1ff2fa2-6476-456a-a0f8-8057b2fa3053" alt="Deskripsi Gambar" width="800">

-you can see full dataset in : [here](https://github.com/user-attachments/files/18631657/baby_names.csv)
+you can download full dataset in : [here](https://github.com/user-attachments/files/18631657/baby_names.csv)

 ## A. Popularity Name
 Before you proceed, consider the assumption that a name is considered "Classic" if it appears in 50 or more years, and "Trendy" otherwise.